-EAA Chapter 179 qualified for participation in EAA’s Ray Aviation Scholarship program for 2019 and 2020, enabling us to support flight students through their Private Pilot check ride.
-In 2021, we plan to apply again.
+EAA Chapter 179 qualified for participation in EAA’s Ray Aviation Scholarship program for the past three years (2019–2021), enabling us to support flight students through their Private Pilot check ride.
+We have applied for our 4th Ray Scholarship for 2022 and should be notified by March 2022..
 If accepted by EAA, our Chapter has the opportunity to nominate a student pilot age 15-19 who aspires to earn a Private Pilot certificate within the coming year.

 Ray Scholars may receive up to $10,000 to be used for flight training expenses, whether pursuing flying as a career or hobby.
 In addition, recipients receive mentoring, support, and progress monitoring to ensure successful completion of flight training.
 Recipients are expected to participate in Chapter activities, provide regular reports on progress, and achieve stringent flight training milestones.